PHallin99/FGTurnBasedGame/README.md

 Futuregames first assignment create a game similar to worms.

 # HOW TO PLAY IN EDITOR
 Play from the "Startup" unity scene.
+Make sure to click left or right click on the game window in the editor to properly lock mouse cursor to the screen after you have pressed play.

 # INPUTS
 Mouse1: Select Primary weapon / Primary Fire <br>